Updated September 13, 2021

 - Patient name (last name, first name, middle initial)

 - Patient street address

 - Patient phone number with area code

 - Patient date of birth

 - Patient sex

 NOTE: Any information that is NOT legally required for reporting to public health authorities will not be transmitted.
 Information collected will be anonymized and reduced in precision (i.e. GPS location) where allowed.
 Once transmitted, your Personal information is discarded immediately unless you opt-in to allow us to store this information in your profile to save you time for future tests or to use for the issuance of travel certificates or other passes.

-Non-Personal Information for Mandatory Public Health Reporting – Via the BiologyWorks k(now)™ device, from the mobile app, or from the ordering/testing provider:
+Non-Personal Information for Mandatory Public Health Reporting – Via the BiologyWorks k(now)™ Rapid Molecular Detection Device, from BiologyWorks k(now)™ mobile apps, or from the ordering/testing Point-of-Care provider:

 - Test type